hackclub/forge/README.md

   * 300°C Maximum Temperature
   * Designed around the Bambu Lab X1C hotend
   * 30mm³/s max flow rate
-* 120x110x110mm Build Volume
+* 120x120x145mm Build Volume
   * Up to 100°C heated bed temperature
   * Magnetic Textured PEI Plate
-  * A small portion of the print area is occupied by the Klicky Probe system.
-* 220x210x75mm Folded Volume
-  * Small enough to fit in a filament box!
-* MGN9C Linear Rails on all axes
+* MGN9C Linear Rails on X and Z axies
-* OLED and Rotary Encoder interface
+* MGN12C Linear Rail on Y axis
 * Sherpa Mini Direct Drive Extruder (DDE)
-* Klicky Probe
 * Fully Automatic Bed Leveling (ABL)
-  * Z offset is currently manual
+* Meanwell RPS-200-24 PSU (Intergrated)
 * PLA, PETG, TPU capable
   * ABS and ASA are possible but require an enclosure and active ventilation
 * Aluminum and 3D Printed ASA frame
 * 3010 Axial Fan for Heatbreak cooling and 4010 "Blower-style" fan for part cooling
-* Up to 300mm/s Print Velocity*
+* Up to 500mm/s Print Velocity*
    *This number is an estimate, real print speeds will be updated as Forge's development continues
 * SD1306 1.92" OLED and Rotary Encoder for the interface

 ## Firmware

-* The Forge Mainbaord will run on custom, open source Forge Firmware (more information coming out soon!)
+* The Forge Mainboard will run on Marlin Firmware.
+(Custom, open source Forge Firmware is planned but development has been halted to work on MK2)

 * **The Forge Mainboard (2-layer PCB) is supported by Klipper**
   * Using the Forge Printer with Klipper will be possible!
 The latest revision of the Forge Mainboard (2 layer PCB version) runs a STM32F405 which is fully compatible with Klipper!
 Additionally, we'll be providing a Klipper [WiP configuration file](https://github.com/blazecoding2009/Forge/blob/main/Firmware/klipper) and OrcaSlicer profiles (Coming Soon) for you!
   * SBC Info:
     * **A Raspberry Pi Zero 2W will be required for *Klipper*.
 You can also use another SBC (that can run MainSailOS or Fluidd) with the same form factor.
 However, the Zero W (1st Gen) is highly not recommended due to performance limitations.
 Larger SBCs like the Raspberry Pi 1/2/3/4/5 boards are not compatible due to size limitations.
-We'll be providing a Raspberry Pi Zero Bracket available to print that still allows the printer to fold.** The Forge Mainboard connects to the SBC via GPIO to GPIO, therefore, SPI touchscreens are not recommended.
+We'll be providing a Raspberry Pi Zero Bracket available to print closer to MK2's launch!** The Forge Mainboard connects to the SBC via GPIO to GPIO, therefore, SPI touchscreens are not recommended.

 ## Additional notes